Dimension-AI-Technologies/Entropic/README.md

-# Claude Code Todo Hook Tracker
+# Entropic - a Claude Code Todo GUI and Project History viewer

-A real-time todo monitoring system for Claude Code that displays live updates of todo items as they are created, modified, and completed.
+A real-time todo monitoring system for Claude Code that displays live updates of Todo items as they are created, modified, and completed.
 This tool provides a visual dashboard in your terminal that automatically updates whenever Claude Code uses the TodoWrite tool.

 ![Claude Code Todo Tracker Live Monitor](Todo%20Tracker.png)